YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBEXAMDONE
 ---------------------

-JOBEXAMDONE, YottaDB process aaaa completed job examine to xxxx
+JOBEXAMDONE, YottaDB process aaaa successfully executed $ZJOBEXAM() into xxxx

 Run Time/Operator log Information: This informational message reports that a $ZJOBEXAM was performed and gives a complete file specification.
 The message is sent to the operator log.